seatable/seatable-admin-docs/docs/upgrade/extra-upgrade-notice.md

     docker exec seatable-server nginx -s reload
     ```

-??? info "New Docker Container for easy backup"
+??? info "New Docker container for easy backup"

     We've added a new backup container to our lineup of components to simplify your backup process.
 Using Docker, installation is quick and easy.
 Our selected backup software, [restic](https://restic.net), supports a wide range of backup targets, including S3, Backblaze, local storage, and more.
 With restic's reliability, your data is secure with every backup.